LogicalContracts/LogicalEnglish/README.md

 		- operation: "query"
 		- theQuery:PrologGoalString
 		- module: knowledge page name
-		- facts: ArrayOfPrologFactStrings (possibly empty list)
+		- facts: ArrayOfPrologFactStrings (possibly empty list) or name of example in the knowledge page
 	- The result will be an array of (for each solution):
 		- {result:true/false/unknown, bindings:VarsValues, unknowns:Array, why: Tree}
 	- Example